Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/smart-ehr-launch-Inferno-Setup.md

+> Note - Throughout this document, the term `FHIR Server` refers to either AHDS FHIR service or Azure API for FHIR, depending on the configuration or user preference.

 #  EHR Practitioner App Testing with Inferno
 This guide outlines the steps to test the EHR Practitioner App Launch Workflow using the **Inferno** testing tool in combination with the SMART on FHIR app launcher.